Pusty/writeups/PlaidCTF2019/README.md

 ## Solution

 Running "binwalk -e <binary>" extracts a RAR archive with a password protected picture called "final.png" from the image and also hints at the existence of PNG files in the file system.
-Examining the image in a hex editor manually and searching for the PNG Header shows multiple files, but 3 of them contain a short string at the end which didn't belong the file itself ("Spac", "3ei2", "herE").
+Examining the image in a hex editor manually and searching for the PNG Header shows multiple files, but 3 of them contain a short string at the end which didn't belong to the file itself ("Spac", "3ei2", "herE").

 Using the password "Spac3ei2herE" to extract the final.png file works and reveals the flag: